 So you know the feeling; your website urgently needs updating.
 Competitor sites are knocking yours for six and forensics are showing that the number of viewers is dropping.
 The less people looking at your site, the lower the amount of leads that you get in, so something has to be done.

-After studying your budget and searching for the best web design agency, you have opted for one that has great testimonials.
+After studying your budget and searching for the best web design agency in your area, be that Birmingham or elsewhere, you have opted for one that has great testimonials.
 The site has a modern and upbeat look and is generally impressive.
 If their site is that good, imagine what they can do for yours!
 After checking out some of their referrals and being happy with the results, you give the work to them.

 So now you are mega excited and ready to kick off.
 But what if things don’t go as you expect?
 What if the web design agency holds back because they cannot fully understand your brief?
 Maybe you aren’t agreeing on style and design.
 Maybe you dont know the difference between website design and web development?
 There could be so many things that could go wrong, delaying progress and most of all, pushing back the re-launch of your new website.
 If you don’t have a good working relationship with your agency designing your site from day one, frustration may creep in.
 But why suffer this way when you don’t need to?
 By playing your part well, you can hit launch date on time and enjoy the whole process.